c-minz/c-minz.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Now there is a new separate page with a list of [seminar talks and conference contributions](/talks/) that includes links and some talk materials (for example, handout versions of slides).
+Information about my [seminar talks and conference contributions](/talks/) is now on a new page, which includes links and some talk materials (for example, handout versions of slides).